Escaping Arrow's Theorem: The Advantage-Standard Model: The Arrovian Framework

 \begin{proof} Let $f$ satisfy the hypothesis.
 Define $f'$ such that for all profiles $\mathbf{R}$, $xf'(\mathbf{R})y$ if and only if \textit{not} $yP(f(\mathbf{R}))x$.
 Then $f'(\mathbf{R})$ is complete, and as $P(f(\mathbf{R}))$ is negatively transitive, $f'(\mathbf{R})$ is transitive.
 Thus, $f'$ is an SWF.
 Since $P(f'(\mathbf{R}))=P(f(\mathbf{R}))$, that $f$ satisfies Pareto implies that $f'$ does as well.
 Finally, $f'$ satisfies IIA: for $\mathbf{R},\mathbf{R}'$ and $x,y\in X$, if $\mathbf{R}|_{\{x,y\}}=\mathbf{R}'|_{\{x,y\}}$, then by IIA for $f$, we have $x f(\mathbf{R})y$ if and only if $x f(\mathbf{R}')y$, which implies $x f'(\mathbf{R})y$ if and only if $x f'(\mathbf{R}')y$ by the definition of $f'$.
 Thus, $f'$ is an SWF satisfying IIA and Pareto, so by Arrow's Theorem, there is a dictator $i$ for $f'$.
 Then $i$ is also a dictator for~$f$.\end{proof}

-Weakening the Pareto assumption of Theorem \ref{StrongerArrow} does not significantly improve the situation, by the Murakami-Wilson Theorem.
-A CCR $f$ satisfies \textit{strict non-imposition} (SNI) if for all $x,y\in X$ with $x\neq y$, there is a profile $\mathbf{R}$ such that $xP(f(\mathbf{R}))y$.\footnote{See \citealt{HK2020} for a proof that this assumption of Murakami is equivalent to the non-null and non-imposition assumptions of Wilson \citeyearpar{Wilson1972} for transitive CCRs.} An \textit{inverse dictator for $f$} is a voter $i\in V$ such that for all $x,y\in X$ and profiles $\mathbf{R}$, if $xP(\mathbf{R}_i)y$, then $yP(f(\mathbf{R}))x$.
+Weakening the Pareto assumption of Proposition \ref{StrongerArrow} does not significantly improve the situation, by the Murakami-Wilson Theorem.
+A CCR $f$ satisfies \textit{strict non-imposition} (SNI) if for all $x,y\in X$ with $x\neq y$, there is a profile $\mathbf{R}$ such that $xP(f(\mathbf{R}))y$.\footnote{See \citealt{HK2020} for a proof that this assumption of Murakami \citeyearpar{Murakami1968} is equivalent to the conjunction of the non-null and non-imposition assumptions of Wilson \citeyearpar{Wilson1972} for transitive CCRs.} An \textit{inverse dictator for $f$} is a voter $i\in V$ such that for all $x,y\in X$ and profiles $\mathbf{R}$, if $xP(\mathbf{R}_i)y$, then $yP(f(\mathbf{R}))x$.